hungys/myhttpd/README.md

 # Knwon issues

-On Mac OS X, there are **random** memory allocation or string-related issues, and We're still investigating the root cause.
+On Mac OS X, there are **random** memory allocation or string-related issues, and we're still investigating the root cause.
 We were not aware of these issues on Ubuntu/Linux so far.